Optimal Decisions for Liquid Staking: Allocation and Exit Timing

 \begin{remark} The intuition behind $D_t = e^{-mt}$ is as follows: the longer the investor stakes in the liquid staking protocol (LSP), the greater the staking rewards she accrues.
 Consequently, when a larger quantity of tokens is withdrawn, the discounting factor becomes more significant. \end{remark}

 \quad Let $\rho$ denote the discount rate for the investor when we discount the investor's payoff at time $t$ to its present value.
-Therefore, the present value of the realized price upon staking at time $t$ is $e^{-\rho t} D_tP_t$.
+Therefore, the present value of the realized price upon unstaking at time $t$ is $e^{-\rho t} D_tP_t$.

 \paragraph{\textbf{The Investor's Decision-Making}}

 Consider an investor who begins with 1 ETH and deposits it into a liquid staking protocol.
 If the investor exits the LSP at time $t$, the ETH will have grown to a value of $\frac{1}{P_0}e^{rt}D_t P_t$.
 The investor is incentivized to stake through the protocol only if the expected present value of the staked ETH and the accumulated rewards exceeds the initial value of 1 ETH, that is, when